 Analyze Trends

 Time data should be regularly reviewed and analyzed to identify patterns, not just passively collected.
 Compare hours logged against schedule estimates to pinpoint areas where original estimates were off.
-For example, a specific testing activity might have been estimated at 8 hours but is averaging 12 hours of logged time.
-This variance can then be explored – is the task scope unclear or are testing tools inadequate?
+For example, a specific activity might have been estimated at 8 hours but is averaging 12 hours of logged time.
+This variance can then be explored – is the task scope unclear or are resources inadequate?

 Identifying these trends allows corrective actions like scope adjustments or schedule changes.
 It also provides crucial learning to improve estimates for remaining and future work.
 Analysis can also look at productivity curves over the course of a project.
 Often tasks take more time at the start and end.
 This knowledge aids resource planning and scheduling.